Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants: Index Theory for Twisted Spectral Triples.

 The relevance of the notion of twisted spectral triples in the setting of conformal geometry stems from the following observation.
-Let $( C^{\infty}(M), L^{2}_{g}(M,\sS), \sD_{g})$ be a Dirac spectral triple as in Example~\ref{ex:TwistedST.Dirac-ST}, and consider a conformal change of metric, We then can form a Dirac spectral triple $(C^{\infty}(M), L^{2}_{\hat{g}}(M,\sS), \sD_{\hat{g}})$ associated to the new metric $\hat{g}$.
-As it turns out (see~\cite{PW:JKT}) this spectral triple is equivalent to the following spectral triple,
+Let $( C^{\infty}(M), L^{2}_{g}(M,\sS), \sD_{g})$ be a Dirac spectral triple as in Example~\ref{ex:TwistedST.Dirac-ST}, and consider a conformal change of metrics, We then can form a Dirac spectral triple $(C^{\infty}(M), L^{2}_{\hat{g}}(M,\sS), \sD_{\hat{g}})$ associated with the new metric $\hat{g}$.
+As it turns out (see~\cite{PW:KJM16}) this spectral triple is equivalent to the following spectral triple,

 We note that the above spectral triple continues to make sense if we only assume $k$ to be a positive Lipschitz function on $M$.